isabella232/mobile-services.de-DE/help/universal-windows/metrics.md

    Erfasst durch `trackLocation`-Methoden.

-   * Analytics-Kontextdaten/Zielgruppe-Parameter:
+   * Analytics-Kontextdaten/Target-Parameter:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Audience Manager-Eigenschaft(n):
+   * Audience Manager-Eigenschaften:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`